-- (d) No structure, sign, or landscape element shall exceed 30 inches in height, measured from the top of the curb, within the traffic safety visibility area, unless approved by the Zoning Inspector. - (e) An exception to this requirement shall be for existing trees where the canopy is trimmed to a minimum of eight feet above grade.
+- (d) No structure, sign, or landscape element shall exceed 30 inches in height, measured from the top of the curb, within the traffic safety visibility area. - (e) An exception to this requirement shall be for existing trees where the canopy is trimmed to a minimum of eight feet above grade.